koraixayo/RedChillies-IP/Whitepaper.md

 Along with high speed and low transaction cost, Zilliqa provides top-notch ecosystem for millions of users across Dapp, DeFi, Exchange, Finance & Marketplace.
 RedChillies has its roadmap aligned to collaborate with Zilliqa core team & Zillacracy and utilize all networks and partnerships for mass adoption.

-## RedChillies as a Gaming Platform
+## ZilChill as a Gaming Platform
-RedChillies has defined four types of users in its platform: Game Developer, Game Host, Game Player and Game Governor.
+ZilChill is a decentralized gaming platform where REDC tokens are utilized for playing games.
+This platform has defined four types of users: Game Developer, Game Host, Game Player and Game Governor.

 <b>Game Developer:</b> RedChillies will provide efficient tools for game developers to integrate web-based games with Zilliqa blockchain in near future.
 Initial phase 0 will focus on game developments curated by core team to stabilize the system.
-There will be 5 games in Phase 0 as Bet Games, Ludo Dice, Poker, Racing and Shooter.
-RedChillies will open its gaming platform for game developers in Phase 1.
+There will be 3 games in Phase 0 as Prediction Games, Ludo Dice, and Advanced Prediction Market.
+ZilChill will open its gaming platform for other game developers in Phase 1.
 There will be no impact in REDC tokenomics while transitioning from Phase 0 to Phase 1.
-For every game played, developer of that game receives 10% of prize pool amount in Phase 0 and 1; 8% of prize pool amount from Phase 2.
+For every game played, developer of that game receives 5% of prize pool amount.

-<b>Game Host:</b> Each game available in RedChillies platform needs to be hosted by user to make it available for players to join the game.
-Instances of games are thus created by users themselves to become the Game Host by paying 1 REDC token.
-Game Hosts are rewarded with 10% of prize pool in each hosted game in Phase 0 and 1; 8% of prize pool amount from Phase 2.
-For any hosted game which fails to start or receive players will suffer the loss of 1 REDC token.
+<b>Game Host:</b> Each game available in ZilChill platform needs to be hosted by user to make it available for players to join the game.
+Instances of games are thus created by users themselves to become the Game Host by paying REDC token.
+Game Hosts are rewarded with 10% of prize pool in each hosted game.
+For any hosted game which fails receive players will suffer the loss of host fee.

 <b>Game Player:</b> Anyone having Zil tokens can participate in any hosted game which is not yet started.
-Game players need to bet at least 50 Zil token via ZilPay wallet.
+Game players need to bet at least 20 Zil token via ZilPay wallet.
 Winners of each game are rewarded 80% of prize pool amount.
-For any game betted which fails to start, players will be refunded for betted Zil.
+For any game betted which fails to start, players will be refunded for their Zil.

-<b>Game Governor:</b> We want to make RedChillies - a community driven project by Phase 2.
-Holders of REDC tokens will have voting power from Phase 2.
-Each of the game results will need "verification" vote before rewards can be claimed.
+<b>Game Governor:</b> We want to make all platforms/dApps of RedChillies - a community driven project.
+Holders of REDC tokens will have voting power.
+Each of the game results will need "verification" before rewards can be claimed.
 Voting power counteracts any attackers or events who/which dishonestly or unfortunately influence the game results.
-Anyone with more than 1000 REDC tokens will have voting power and those who participates are called Game Governor.
-Game governor of each game will receive 4% of prize pool amount.
+Anyone with more than 1000 REDC tokens are called Game Governor and they receive 5% of prize pool amount from each game.

-## Tokenomics of RedChillies
+## Tokenomics of RedChillies token
-RedChillies will operate in REDC token with circular tokenomics and max supply of 2 millions REDC tokens.
+All native dApps of RedChillies Labs will operate in REDC token with max supply of 2 millions REDC tokens.
 REDC is a ZRC-2 compliant fungible token which will primarily act as a gas fee to host any games.
-Every hosted game will normally costs 1 to 10 REDC token and every game-result will only reward 2 REDC tokens.
-RedChillies are distributed from prize pool to max 4 parties (Game Developer, Game Host, Game Player and Game Governor); thus maintaining inflation rate and implementing fair distribution of token supply.
+Every hosted game will costs REDC token.
+RedChillies are distributed from leaderboard pool max 4 parties (Game Developer, Game Host, Game Player and Game Governor); thus maintaining inflation rate and implementing fair distribution of token supply.

 Initial minting of 2,000,000 REDC tokens are simply distributed for locking rewards, building ecosystem and providing liquidity in exchanges (dex/cex).
-1,000,000 REDC tokens are locked for distributing 1 REDC per game played, 300,000 REDC tokens are reserved for team with vesting schedule of 24 months, 600,000 REDC tokens will be available in exchanges and 100,000 REDC tokens will be distributed in marketing campaign or bounty hunt.
+1,000,000 REDC tokens are locked for distributing REDC per game played, 300,000 REDC tokens are reserved for team with vesting schedule of 24 months, 600,000 REDC tokens will be available in exchanges and 100,000 REDC tokens will be distributed in marketing campaign or bounty hunt.
 There will be no private sale or initial offerings of REDC tokens.
-When "Game Reward Locked" goes to zero, game hosting fee may get adjusted (this is expected to happen after Phase 2 only and this will be decided by Game Governors).
+When "Game Reward Locked" goes to zero, game hosting fee may get adjusted (this will be decided from voting by REDC holers).

 Phase 0 starts in November 2020 when users are able to participate in RedChillies games.
 With each hosted games, 1 to 10 RedChillies as host fees goes to Reward Wallet and with every game-result, 2 RedChillies are distributed from Reward Wallet.